digitallawyer/openlegaldictionary/_definitions/abavtta.md

 ---
 title: Abavtta
 permalink: "/definitions/abavtta.html"
 body: A great-great-grandfather's sister.
 Braot fob 68b.
-This ls a misprint for abamita, (q. v.)
+This is a misprint for abamita, (q. v.)
 Burrlll
 published_at: '2018-07-07'
 layout: post